NodeSchoolSF/interview-prep/s1_01_interview_prep.md

 Find good resources to work through.
 There's a lot of good material out there so don't limit yourself to these, but some good ones I've used are:

+- **Leetcode** ($0 to $35/mo) - a site with a huge number of real interview problems from software companies, which you submit against a suite of test cases and which need to be solved with efficient solutions.
+There's a guide on what problems to work through in [Tech Interview Handbook](https://yangshun.github.io/tech-interview-handbook/best-practice-questions/).
 - **Cracking the Coding Interview** ($35) - a book that covers CS concepts well, along with problems and solutions with explanations.
-- **Leetcode** ($0 to $35/mo) - a site with a huge number of real interview problems from software companies, which you need to solve with efficient solutions.
-There's a guide on what problems to work through in [Tech Interview Handbook](https://yangshun.github.io/tech-interview-handbook/best-practice-questions/).
-- **Elements of Programming Interviews in Python** ($36, Java and C++ also available)
+- **Elements of Programming Interviews in Python** ($36, Java and C++ also available) - more advanced than Cracking the Coding Interview.
-- [**Tech Interview Handbook**](https://yangshun.github.io/tech-interview-handbook) (free) - a comprehensive guide to the technical interview
+- [**Tech Interview Handbook**](https://yangshun.github.io/tech-interview-handbook) (free) - a comprehensive guide to the technical interview.

 ## Learn essential data structures and algorithms

-Algorithms:
+**Note:** The degree to which companies test for algorithms knowledge varies widely.
+If possible, look into what kinds of questions the company tends to ask (Glassdoor or Leetcode are places to start, but worth searching online for more resources).
+Generally speaking, startups are more likely to ask questions more related to everyday work, whereas larger companies may be more likely to ask algorithms questions.

+Algorithms and techniques:

 - Big O analysis
   - Concepts: Time and space, amortization, log(n) runtimes (e.g. binary search), multiple inputs (e.g. two arrays, array of strings of different lengths),
   - [Valid Anagram](https://leetcode.com/problems/valid-anagram/) is a typical example of an array problem with obvious O(n^2) solution, but a better O(n) solution.
   - References: Cracking the Coding Interview, Ch.
 IV
+- Dynamic programming

 Data structures: